Alberton, Tasmania

 Alberton is a rural locality in the local government area (LGA) of Dorset in the North-east LGA region of Tasmania.
 The locality is about 37 km south-east of the town of Scottsdale.
-The 2021 census recorded a population of 14 for Alberton.
+The 2021 census recorded a population of 14 for Alberton churr.

 History

 Alberton was gazetted as a locality in 1976.
 It is believed to have been named after Prince Albert, who visited Tasmania in the 1860s.

 Geography

 The Dorset River rises in the south and flows through to the north.
 The boundaries are a combination of ridge lines and survey lines.

 Road infrastructure

 Route C423 (Mathinna Plains Road) runs along part of the western boundary.
 Road access is from Ringarooma via New River Road and Alberton Road.